MAYFIELD SUSSEX HOP GIN BOTANICALS

 Our story starts on a single FARM IN EAST SUSSEX, where columns of HOPS RISE TO THE SKY.
 We harvest those hops, dry them in our OAST HOUSE, and distil them in our 150-year-old COPPER POT STILL.
 The twist: We then distil and infuse it with 7 other NATURAL BOTANICALS:

-i.
-Juniper berries are the primary botanical of all gins.
-The Juniper gives our gin the traditional character as well as some body to the product along with green, pine, woody and spice notes.
+JUNIPER BERRIES are the primary botanical of all gins.
+The Juniper gives the gin a TRADITIONAL character as well as some body of GREEN, PINE, WOODY & SPCIY NOTES.

 Our WILD & CITRUSY variety of hop was found growing wild in a LOCAL SUSSEX HEDGEROW before it was cultivated by 7th generation, AWARD-WINNING hop farmer, Andrew Hoad.

 ORANGE PEEL and segments are often used as a botanical in gin, both FRESH & DRY, due to the distinctive CITRUS NOTES.

 DRIED LEMON PEEL, another key citrus botanical in our gin.
 This is used to create further COMPLEXITY of citrus notes and to add a touch of BITTERNESS.

 CORIANDER SEEDS enhances the FRESH & ZESTY notes from the citrus-lead SUSSEX HOP.
 Coriander seed is the second most common botanical used in gin production.

 VI.
 ANGELICA PLANT